issmmttv2/PromptyAI/README.md

 # PromptyAI

-An AI automated prompt generator tool for LLMs, built using Huggingface transformers(🤗) API, Python- FastAPI, NLTK, spaCy and minimal frontend using React.js components.
+An AI automated prompt generator tool for LLMs, built using Huggingface transformers API, Python- FastAPI, NLTK, spaCy and minimal frontend using React.js components.